Xpektra7/Vanslife/README.md

 ---

-🔧 Features
+## Features

-🔍 Browse Vans – Filter vans by location, type, price, or availability.
+🔍 Browse Vans – Filter vans by type, price, or availability.

-📝 List a Van – Van owners can register and publish their vans with descriptions, pricing, and photos.

-🗓️ Book a Van – Renters can view details and book vans directly through the platform.

-📩 Messaging – Secure communication between owners and renters (optional).

-💳 Payment Integration – (Planned/Optional) Stripe or PayPal for secure transactions.

-⭐ Ratings & Reviews – (Planned) Renters can rate and review vans after use.

 ---

+## Todo

+[ ] List a Van – Van owners can register and publish their vans with descriptions, pricing, and photos.

+[ ] Book a Van – Renters can view details and book vans directly through the platform.

+[ ] Payment Integration – Stripe or PayPal for secure transactions.

+[ ] Ratings & Reviews - Renters can rate and review vans after use.

+[ ] Add user profile dashboards for owners and renters

+[ ] Implement map-based van search using Google Maps or Leaflet

+[ ] Add notifications & booking confirmations via email.

+---

-🖥️ Tech Stack
+# 🖥️ Tech Stack

 Area	Technology

-Frontend	HTML, CSS, JavaScript / React / Tailwind (your stack) Backend (opt.)
-Node.js + Express / Firebase / Supabase
+Frontend	HTML, CSS, JavaScript / React / Tailwind
+Backend: Firebase
-Database	MongoDB / PostgreSQL / Firebase Firestore Hosting	Vercel / Netlify / Firebase Hosting
+Database	Firebase Firestore
+Hosting	: Vercel
-Auth	Firebase Auth / Auth0 (if needed)
+Auth:	Firebase Auth